 If you’re expecting respondents to answer ambiguous questions, you are going to be surprised when you check out your reporting dashboard.
-You might see a lot of traffic on your site but little responses to your survey.
+You might see a lot of traffic on your site but few responses to your survey.

 That’s because ambiguous questions, which are vague and have more than one meaning, are confusing.
 They break one of the biggest rules about writing a good survey and they aren’t concise or direct.

 And there it is!
 Examples of the best survey questions to ask.
 Hopefully, this post helped you fine-tune your survey strategies for your small business website and find the best types of survey questions for you.
-You may want to check out our post on survey best practices.

 Now that you know what questions to ask, you should also consider taking a look at the survey design best practices to boost your conversions and user engagement.